lawalter/r-shiny-electron-app/README.md

 ### Start here if you have all of the dependencies installed:

-9. In your project directory, install electron locally by running: ```npx create-electron-app appNameHere```.
+9. In your project directory, install electron locally by running ```npx create-electron-app appNameHere``` in Windows PowerShell.
 Replace appNameHere with whatever you want to name your app. <b>Note:</b> Your app cannot be titled 'app'.
 10. Move or add files to your new app folder, including:
 - get-r-win.sh
 - add-cran-binary-pkgs.R